Rachel Bilson Opens Up About The Struggles Of Co-Parenting With Ex Hayden Christensen

 With a new show, a darling child, and a stunning new home, it may seem like actress Rachel Bilson has it all.
 But in a refreshing interview with People, the Nashville star revealed that life as a Hollywood starlet isn't always easy, especially when you're balancing work and co-parenting with an ex.

-"Being a mom is No. 1 for me, and it always will be," she said.
+"Being a mum is No. 1 for me, and it always will be," she said.
 "Anything I choose to do for work has to be something I really want."

 Advertisement